 How well aligned is the project with Danish priorities?
-See www.dgbp.dk for the current list of thematic priorities in each country.
+See https://danida-business-partnerships.dk/ for the current list of thematic priorities in each country.

-SECTION 7: ENVIRONMENTAL AND SOCIAL IMPACT: DEFINITIONS, ELIGIBILITY CRITERIA AND EXAMPLES
+SECTION 7: ENVIRONMENTAL AND SOCIAL IMPACT: DEFINITIONS, ELIGIBILITY CRITERIA

 All projects must contribute to the objective of the DGBP programme, i.e.: "Enhanced global green transition and private sector led inclusive economic growth through innovative partnerships".
-This means that partnership projects are only eligible if they contribute to:
+For the 2025 application round, this means that partnership projects are only eligible if they contribute to climate adaptation and resilience.
+Within climate adaptation, there is a specific emphasis on projects related to sustainable water management and food systems, including cooling systems.
+The project should furthermore contribute to improved economic development and improved livelihoods.